HeardleTournament/HeardleTournament/test-multiplayer.md

 - Host polling only updating on detected changes
 - Initial lobby load not getting latest data
 - Polling not starting immediately
+- Game start not propagating to other players (FIXED: Added lobby status monitoring in polling functions)